 Each “designated responsible user” will be asked to read the following security protocol and to sign as having read, understood and agreeing to comply with the protocols outlined below during the entire time of tenure in the Centennial Centre for Interdisciplinary Science.

-2) Liability for the theft and damages to the Centre will deem to be in the hands of the “designated responsible user” during the entire time of the function, from the time the event setup begins to the time doors are locked at the end of the function.
-It is also the responsibility of the group renting the facility to advise their guests to keep all personal belongings/valuables with them at all times as the Centre is not responsible for any such items going missing.
+- Liability for the theft and damages to the CCIS PCL Lounge will be in the hands of the “designated responsible user” during the entire time of the function, from the time the event setup begins to the conclusion of the function including tear down.
+Conclusion of an event is deemed to have occurred when the function has ended, all guests have left the building and the PCL Lounge has been cleared of all catering and special event equipment.
+It is also the responsibility of the group renting the facility to advise their guests to keep all personal belongings/valuables with them at all times as the Faculty of Science is not responsible for personal items going missing while in CCIS.

-5) All catering companies operating in the Centennial Centre for Interdisciplinary Science will be under the authority of the “designated responsible user” while in the Centre.
-It is the obligation of the “designated responsible user” to let the Events and Communications Coordinator know to open the Centre in time for the catering services to set up for a function via the application form.
-It is the obligation of the “designated responsible user” to ensure that all catering is cleaned up and removed from the Centre PRIOR to the doors being locked up at the end of a function.
-In the event that the catering company is unable to retrieve their catering equipment and supplies immediately following an event, the “designated responsible user” will ensure that the catering equipment and supplies are removed from the CCIS management will immediately dispose of any catering equipment or supplies left beyond these deadlines and the Centennial Centre for Interdisciplinary Science is not to be held responsible for any lost/stolen/discarded items.
+- All catering and event supply rental companies operating in the Centennial Centre for Interdisciplinary Science will be under the authority of the “designated responsible user” while in CCIS.
+It is the obligation of the “designated responsible user” to ensure that all catering is cleaned up and removed from CCIS prior to the doors being locked up at the end of a function.
+In the event that the catering/event company is unable to retrieve their catering/event equipment and supplies immediately following an event, the “designated responsible user” will ensure that the catering and event equipment and supplies are removed from CCIS within twelve hours of the event’s conclusion.
+CCIS staff will immediately dispose of any catering/event equipment or supplies left beyond these deadlines and the Faculty of Science is not to be held responsible for any lost or discarded items.

-7) The building will be returned to its pre-event condition.
-Any additional cleaning required by the staff of the University of Alberta or its cleaning service will be charged to the applicant at the rate of $30.00 per hour and withheld from the deposit.
+- The building must be returned to its pre-event condition.
+Any additional cleaning required by staff of the University of Alberta or its cleaning service will be charged to the applicant (damage deposit will be withheld).
 A checklist will be provided as to the required cleaning the applicant must complete in order to avoid cleaning charges.
 University of Alberta staff or its cleaning service will report any damage and/or additional cleaning required after the event.
-If there is no damage or additional clean-up required the deposit will be returned in full.
-In the event that the deposit is not sufficient to cover the damage or additional cleaning, the individual or group renting the facility will be billed.
-The Faculty of Science Administration will mail or damage deposit refunds, or additional billing, within 2 weeks following use of the facility, upon recommendation of the Events and Communications Coordinator.
+If there is no damage or additional clean-up required the deposit will not be processed.
+In the event that the deposit is not sufficient to cover the damage or additional cleaning, the individual or group renting the facility will be sent an invoice.
+Faculty of Science administration will mail or destroy cleaning deposit refunds, or additional billing, within two weeks following use of the facility, upon recommendation of the Office of the Dean.